ashdavies/talks/what-the-ioexception/what-the-ioexception.md

 ^
 - Retrofit 2 does not allow this in the interface definition
+- Responses are now encapsulated in a parameterized call
 - Take another look at the url in this service

 ---